mardix/assembly/docs/docs/cli.md

 Mocha provides a command line tool to do sim

-    mocha
+    asm

 ### :init

-Running init will initialize mocha in the current directory
+Running init will initialize asm in the current directory

-    mocha :init
+    asm :init

 ---